DavidHerel/semantics-preserving-encoder/README.md

 ## Citation

-Please cite the [arXiv paper](https://arxiv.org/abs/2211.04205) if you use SemanticsPreservingEncoder in your work:
+Please cite the [ECAI paper](https://arxiv.org/abs/2211.04205) if you use SemanticsPreservingEncoder in your work:

 ```bibtex
 @article{herel2022preserving,